• Skip to primary navigation

 Student life at University of Michigan

-At this school, 31% of the students live in college-owned, operated, or affiliated housing and 69% of students live off-campus.
+At this school, 31% of the students live in college-owned, operated, or affiliated housing, and 69% live off-campus.

 Why Participate in a Summer Program in Michigan?

 Summer programs give high school students an insight into what life at college is like.
-Also, it exposes students to a new environment, new people, new teachers, and new ideas.
+Also, it exposes students to a new environment, people, teachers, and ideas.
 Summer programs also give students a preview of college culture, giving them first-hand experience of life on campus.

 College summer programs for high school students also allows students to examine fields they intend to pursue in college and careers.
 Summer programs bring together students with mutual interests-deepening knowledge in subjects they’re passionate about, exposing them to new ways of thinking, and creating lasting friendships.